Behind the Scenery

-Begin your second day at the Stratford Festival with a morning talk by Jonathan on the day’s performance.
+Begin your second day at the Stratford Festival with a talk by Jonathan on the day’s performance.
 Stroll through the elegantly landscaped gardens of central Stratford on a guided tour, visiting the rose arbours and gentle water pools of Elizabeth Garden and the Arthur Meighen Gardens.

-Enjoy a morning talk by Jonathan before a guided backstage tour of the Festival Theatre, discovering some of the secrets of how the festival’s performances are produced.
+This morning attend a talk by Jonathan before a guided backstage tour of the Festival Theatre, discovering some of the secrets of how the festival’s performances are produced.